murilodamarioo/murilodamarioo/README.md

 <p>
   I'm currently studying AWS Serveless with Typescript using CDK as a backend development framework.
   I know the main AWS services with Lambda, DynamoDB, SQS, SSM, Eventbridge, S3 and others.
-  Also I'm learning a little about TDD.
+  Also I'm learning a little about TDD with javascript and typescript.
 </p>

   ##